SURFscz/SRAMsync/README.md

 1. `sram:` Connection details for SRAM
 2. `sync:` What and how to synchronize

-The `service` key is for specifying the name of the local service.
+The `service` key is for specifying the name of the local (SRAM) service.
 Both `status_filename` and `provisional_status_filename` are file names where `sync-with-sram` keeps track of the current state.
 The `status_filename` is read at the beginning so that `sync-with-sram` can determine the state of the last sync. `provisional_status_filename` is optional.
 If you do use it, `sync-with-sram` will write its status info to that file instead and not `status_filename`.
-It is expected that the instantiated EventHandler object copies the `provisional_status_filename` to `status_filename`.
-If the instantiated object fails to do so, `sync-with-sram` will always see new event as the `status_filename` is never updated to the latest sync state.
+It is expected that the instantiated EventHandler object or its output, copies the `provisional_status_filename` to `status_filename`.
+If the responsible class fails to do so, `sync-with-sram` will always see new events as the `status_filename` is never updated to the latest sync state.

 The `secrets` part is optional.
-However, if omitted, one does need to put any passwords in the configurations file itself, or use the appropriate environment variable.
-This, however, is only possible for the SRAM LDAP password.
-If you also need a password for for example an SMTP connection, this password must be put into the configuration file in plain text.
+However, if omitted, one does need to put any passwords in the configurations file itself, or use the appropriate environment variables.

 ### SRAM connection details

 The script needs to know how it should connect to the SRAM LDAP.
-As a service you are allowed to read, not write, to a subtree in LDAP that has been created for your service.
+As a service you are allowed to read, not write, a subtree in LDAP that has been created for your service.
 You should have been given a base DN and accompanying bind DN and passwd.
 The full specification of the `sram:` key is as follows: